 Back in February, we entered a contest hosted by video sharing app Facet to win a trip to Cuba.
 Shortly after the contest ended we received an email containing: “Guess what – YOU WON A TRIP TO CUBA!!!!!!!!!!!”
 Cut to: epic high five.
 However, the contest was only for one ticket.
 After briefly considering holding an Instagram vote to see which one of us should go, we opted to pony up and buy a second ticket as neither of us could imagine going without the other.

 The trip was organized by boutique tour company Coast To Costa, which is run by the tireless and charismatic Andrew Tyree.
-We have followed him on Instagram for awhile, so we were excited to get to met him in person.
+We have followed him on Instagram for awhile, so we were excited to get to meet him in person.
 He specializes in leading hyper-localized, culturally immersive trips to Spanish-speaking countries like Spain, Mexico, and most recently Cuba.
 However, this was going to be his second trip to Cuba, which he readily admitted was still a work in progress.
-“This not a vacation, it’s a journey,” he said.
-And like a true professional, he under-promised and over-delivered.
+“This is not a vacation, it’s a journey,” he said.
+And like a true professional, he under-promised and over delivered.

 Back on the airport curb in Havana, we were joined by the rest of our travel group: an eclectic mix of young professionals from Los Angeles and San Francisco.
 A married couple, two friends, two single riders, and the two of us made eight, with Andrew bringing it to nine.
 As soon as we all had collected all of our luggage, our man in Havana appeared from the crowd.